EtayZaslavsky/update-event-titles-automatically/README.md

-# Outlook VBA Script to Automatically Update Events' Titles
+# Update Event Titles Automatically

 This VBA script for Microsoft Outlook automates the process of updating the subject line of calendar items in a shared calendar.
 It ensures that the time of the event is included in the subject line and updates the subject line if the time of the event changes.